-Ho Chi Minh City, Vietnam Designer Joined over 6 years ago
+Ho Chi Minh City, Vietnam Designer Joined about 7 years ago

 Yeah, moderation here is non-existent now.
 Sad to see DN digress into a content marketing spam and agency lead gen cesspool.
 Guess the "community" is still here - so they can shill job postings.

 Wow, killer feature concept and execution.
 This is sorely needed.

 The "redesign" also trashed the sticky header/ nav at the top, which is unsightly.
 No idea why they even messed with this product, which was fine.

 Well, at least with search results now - they stopped forcing Experiences down your throat when conducting a search for a place to stay.
 Assuming that has mostly to do with little to no demand.

 The magazine, editorial style layout - and focus on Online Experiences - feels a bit confusing to me and ham-fisted in there to be honest.
 I feel like I'd like to see more of a segue into "Online Experiences" - how it works, etc., is this like a "Master Class", etc., etc.,

 Well, what do we mean here when we say "banners are about" marketers or designers - or - designers/ marketers are "responsible" for banners?

 The vagary in this set-up sounds like a source of the problem.

 There should be a clear delineation of roles, responsibilities and deliverables when doing marketing design and collaborating with marketing stakeholders.